AidySun/dev_tips/README.md

   - **Warning this will reset all of your unpushed commits to master!:**
   ` git reset `

-- If you want to revert a change that you have committed, do this:
-  ` git revert <commit 1> <commit 2> `
+- If you want to revert a change that you have committed, do this: (it will generate a new revert commit in git log) ` git revert <commit 1> <commit 2> `

 - If you want to remove untracked files (e.g., new files, generated files):